rjhalliday/rjhalliday.github.io/_posts/2024-08-29-understanding-aws-correction-of-error-coe-in-it-operations.md

 **Incident Summary:**

-On August 28, 2024, I encountered a scenario where the CI/CD pipeline mistakenly updated the "blue" alias instead of the "green" alias, causing production to point to the wrong deployment.
+On YY-MM-DD, I encountered a scenario where the CI/CD pipeline mistakenly updated the "blue" alias instead of the "green" alias, causing production to point to the wrong deployment.

 **Root Cause:**